iuctil/dsla/content/docs/KnowledgeObjects/GoogleDataStudio.md

 ---
 title: "Google Data Studio"
 description: "Google Data Studio is a free tool created by Google used to visualize data and create dashboards."
-lead: "Google Data Studio is a free tool created by Google used to visualize data and create dashboards."
+#lead: "Google Data Studio is a free tool created by Google used to visualize data and create dashboards."
 keywords:
-    - data visualization
+    - Data Visualization
-    - dashboards
+    - Dashboards
 contributors:
     - Andrew Cruez
 date: 2022-02-09T00:00:00+00:00
-lastmod: 2022-02-09T00:00:00+00:00
+lastmod: 2022-04-11T00:00:00+00:00
-draft: true
+draft: false
 toc: true
 plotly: false
 images: []